Italy and Greece

 Details: Your cruise includes three shore excursions.

-Enjoy the convenience of an all-inclusive cruise.
-Drinks, meals and shore excursions are included on your Aegean cruise.
-The three following excursions are included on your cruise: Santorini: Spectacular Oia Village perched on the caldera rim, Ancient Ephesus through the ages: Hellenistic and Roman, and Heraklion: Minoan Palace of Knossos - 1st European Civilization.
+The following three excursions are included on your cruise: Santorini: Spectacular Oia Village perched on the caldera rim, Ancient Ephesus through the ages: Hellenistic and Roman, and Heraklion: Minoan Palace of Knossos - 1st European Civilization.
 Note that depending on the departure date of your cruise, shore excursions are subject to change.

 Day 10 Aegean cruise